 Grounds for revoking the right to work:

-- The foreign national is denied a residence permit/visa
+- The foreign national is denied a residence permit or visa

-- The employment contract is terminated, of which the employer is required to notify the Agency within five calendar days or risks a fine
+- The employment contract is terminated, of which the employer is required to notify the Agency within five calendar days to avoid a fine

-- A check reveals that the foreigner is not working in the specified position.
-Work permits for migrant workers are issued for a specific position in a specific company, so a new permit is required for any subsequent changes
+- Monitoring reveals the foreign national is not working in the specified position.
+Work permits for migrant workers are issued for a specific position at a specific company, meaning you need a new permit for a new job

-Quotas: Georgian organizations should remember that a permit will not be issued if the migrant’s profession falls under the established annual quotas and/or they have already been used up.
-For 2026, zero quotas have been set for couriers, taxi drivers, and tourist guides, meaning that hiring them is effectively prohibited.
-For mountain instructors, there is a quota of 200 people per year.
+Quotas: Georgian organizations should keep in mind that a permit will not be issued if the migrant’s profession falls under established annual quotas and/or those quotas have already been exhausted.
+The 2026 quotas for couriers, taxi drivers, and tour guides are at 0, meaning employment is effectively prohibited.
+For mountain guides, the quota is 200 people per year.

 Residence permit requirements